 $249 full | $199 concession

-The workshop fee includes entrance to the workshop, a certificate of attendance, a printed copy of the PowerPoint slides and a complimentary morning tea.
+The workshop fee includes entrance to the workshop, a certificate of attendance, a printed copy of the PowerPoint slides, and morning tea, lunch and afternoon tea.

 152-168 The Horsley Drive

 Parking: Some onsite parking available (enter off Mitchell St), free street parking

 Train: Fairfield train station is a 20 minute walk, Carramar train station is a 10 minute walk

 Bus: 904 or 905 from Fairfield train station

 A certificate will be emailed after the event to attendees who signed the attendance sheet.